gmfrees/TonexOneController/TaskList.md

 # Tonex One Controller: An open-source controller and display interface for the IK Multimedia Tonex One guitar pedal
 # Task List

+## big Tonex pedal support
+Mostly complete.<br>
+Issues with handling of global variables.
+Need to find method to obtain current globals from pedal.

+## Effect toggle via CC
+Suggestion: Change so that value 64 togles the effect from its current state

+## Bypass Support
+Add support for toggling Bypass mode, via the web UI.

+## Midi Mapping
+Add the ability to map all 127 midi program change values to any preset.

 ## 4.3B Parameter UI
 Add sliders for bass/Mid/Treble frequency, to the 4.3B UI.<br>
-Due to the widget limit of 150 in free Squareline Studio, consider migrating to EEZ Studio.
 Add values to sliders that update as the slider is dragged.
-Add units to parameters (db, Hz etc)
+Add units to parameters (db, Hz etc)<br>

-## Waveshare 1.69" touch support.
-Swipe left/right to select next/previous preset.<br>
-Status: complete, ready to release with next version
+Need to port to EEZ Studio due to widget limit in Squareline.

 ## Global volume support.
 Need to find how to read the current value.